Pricing Engine

 Rule Conflicts

-Multiple rules might apply to a single calculation, potentially producing different results.
-Establish clear precedence hierarchies:
+Multiple rules might apply to a single calculation.
+Establishing clear precedence hierarchies prevents conflicting rules from producing incorrect results:

 1. Contract-specific rates override standard rates